adarshh-h/content-broadcast/README.md

 - If rejected → rejection reason is stored and visible to teacher
 - If approved → content shown only within scheduled time window
 - Without start_time/end_time → content never shown to students
+- Only PENDING content can be approved or rejected

 ---